nebulab/playbook/.github/pull_request_template.md

 ## Checklist

 - [ ] This change moves content around and I have configured the appropriate [Netlify redirects](https://www.netlify.com/docs/redirects/).
-- [ ] This change adds a new page and I have wrote an appropriate meta description.
+- [ ] This change adds a new page and I have written an appropriate meta description.